vieelis/vieelis/README.md

 # 🚀 Hi there

 I'm a college student and tech enthusiast working on projects and exploring different technologies.
-I'm specializing in software and back-end web development, combining modern frameworks with best practice design patterns.
+I'm specializing in software and back-end web development and cybersecurity, combining modern frameworks with best practice design patterns.

 > “Do, or do not.
 There is no “try” — Yoda